fbpx Skip to main content

 This study found a significantly higher burden of all respiratory infections, including respiratory syncytial virus, among Blacks and Hispanics in the United States.
 Hence, the study confirmed that social inequalities result in a higher risk of respiratory infections, including RSV.

-This systematic review and meta-analysis was published in the journal Diseases and particularly focused on racial disparities and common respiratory infections, including respiratory syncytial virus (RSV).
+This study is a systematic review and meta-analysis published in the journal Diseases.
+It primarily focused on racial disparities and common respiratory infections, including respiratory syncytial virus (RSV).
 Though many earlier studies focused on these disparities in adults, the racial gap in the occurrence of respiratory infections in children remains largely neglected.
 There are numerous factors contributing to these inequalities, including higher poverty rates, a greater prevalence of chronic ailments, and poorer access to healthcare for specific racial groups.
 Identifying this racial gap should be prioritized in order to eliminate health disparities among children.

 Significantly Higher Burden of Respiratory Infections in Blacks and Hispanics